codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 You can upload provisioning profiles with the `.mobileprovision` extension.

-Alternatively, you can automatically fetch the provisioning profiles from the Apple Developer Portal based on your team's Apple Developer Portal connection and bundle identifier.
-When fetching, profiles are displayed by category: `Development profiles`, `Ad Hoc profiles`, `App Store profiles`, and `Enterprise profiles`.
+Alternatively, you can automatically fetch the provisioning profiles from the Apple Developer Portal based on your team's App Store Connect API key.
+The bundle identifier is listed for every available profile along with it's name.
+The profiles are displayed by category: `Development profiles`, `Ad Hoc profiles`, `App Store profiles`, and `Enterprise profiles`.
 For each selected profile, it is necessary to provide a unique **Reference name**, which can be later used in `codemagic.yaml` to fetch the profile.

 The profile's type, team, bundle id, and expiration date are displayed for each profile added to Code signing identities.
 Furthermore, Codemagic will let you know whether a matching certificate exists under Code signing identities certificates in the `Certificate` field.